 If there are discussions about getting the vehicle repaired, consider getting three quotes for the repair work.
 This may make you feel more comfortable than letting the seller choose someone.

 Keep a record of your conversations and correspondence.
-Make sure to get all verbal agreements in writing.
+Make sure to get any oral agreements in writing.

 If discussing the situation with the seller doesn’t resolve the problem, the next step is to send a complaint letter to the seller.
 We offer a tool you can use to help you build your letter.
 It includes legal terminology and may help the seller realize you know your rights.
 It's also available as a template letter you can download.

 Keep a copy of the letter for yourself.
 If you can, send the letter by registered mail or courier.
 That way you will have proof the seller received it.

 If you still can’t solve the problem with the above steps, your next step may be to take legal action.
 Depending on the situation, you can consider suing the other party for breach of contract (pointing to the legal warranty) or misrepresentation.

-If your claim is for less than $5,000, you can make a claim to the Civil Resolution Tribunal.
-This is an online system you can use without the help of a lawyer.
+If your claim is for less than $5,000, you can bring it to the Civil Resolution Tribunal.
+This is an online system designed to be used without the help of a lawyer.

 If your claim is for less than $35,000, you can sue in Small Claims Court.
 It’s faster and less complicated than suing in the British Columbia Supreme Court.
 You must bring your claim in Supreme Court if you're seeking over $35,000.

 If you decide to sue, note that there are time limitations on filing lawsuits.
 There are steps you can take to extend these time limits and preserve your rights.

 A lawyer can explain your options and help you decide on the best course of action.
 If you don’t have a lawyer, there are options for free or low-cost legal help.